lyrrra/latin102/translation1.md

 4. Identify the form uenisset, and explain why it is this tense and mood.
 3rd sg. pluperfect subjunctive active; emphasize circumstance, secondary sequence, the verb of the dependent clause is pluperfect subjunctive if it expresses an action happened prior to the action of the independent clause
 5. Identify the form pollicitus est. What dictionary form would you look under to find this verb?
-3rd sg. perfect active indicative; 👍
+3rd sg. perfect active indicative; polliceor
-third principal part❌ *What word would you look for in the dictionary?*
 6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case. abl. sg. n.; ablative of time